-We have been working on the project since the Autumn of 2006, gaining full Local Authority and Church planning permissions (called a Faculty).
+We had been working on the project since the Autumn of 2006, gaining full Local Authority and Church planning permissions (called a Faculty).
 The project was site wide and the Church part was extensive.
-However, as it took so long to get final listed building permissions, circumstances came about that we couldn’t predict including changes to the way Charities and Trusts now funded capital community projects that were different from when we began.
-The percentages we knew the project could potentially attract when we began, were now either much less or just no longer available for this type of project.
+However, as it took so long to get final listed building permissions, circumstances came about that we couldn’t predict including changes to the way Charities and Trusts funded capital community projects that were different from when we began.
+The percentages we knew the project could potentially attract when we began, were now either much less or just no longer available for that more extensive project, and so it changed into what we now have.

-The church congregation (about 100 people), over and above their normal giving, donated almost £400,000 over five years, in addition to a similar sum from the sale of two buildings we owned.
-Roofs and the Spire Tower were repaired, all the guttering and underground drainage replaced, driveways widened, the Church Cottage refurbished for potential future inclusion, electrical supplies replaced, glazing protected etc etc. But as we got ready to put in applications for the remaining funds, the changes to potential donors outlooks had happened.
+The church congregation (then about 100 people), over and above their normal giving, initially donated almost £400,000 over five years, in addition to a similar sum from the sale of two buildings we owned.
+Roofs and the Tower were repaired, all the guttering and underground drainage replaced, driveways widened, the Church Cottage refurbished for potential future inclusion, electrical supplies replaced, glazing protected etc etc. But as we got ready to put in applications for the remaining funds, the changes to potential donors had happened.

-Therefore, we reduced the scale of the work, trying to incorporate much of what was in the original, though now for a sum we hope we can just go ahead with without significant further fund raising.
-The project, along with all the prior work, will have been fulfilled by just the Church congregation as our era’s gift to the ‘next era’ of the church and community.
-Below is a simple drawing of the direction we’re now hoping to deliver.
+Therefore, we reduced the scale of the work, trying to incorporate much of what was in the original, though now for a sum we hoped we could just go ahead with, without significant further fund raising.
+The project, along with all the prior work, will have been fulfilled predominantly by the giving of the Church congregation as our era’s gift to the ‘next era’ of the church and community.
+Below is a simple drawing of of the new church layout is.
+There were donations from various Trusts and Charities external to the Church of England that in addition amounted to about £100,000.

-We do have two church halls, each over 100 years old, whose facilities are restricted though we have also worked hard to improve them with new boilers, re-wiring etc and in 2018 spending some £20,000 on new ramps to ease access with fantastic help from several charities.
-While we still manage to include providing around 100 under 18’s a safe space each week, we are unable to offer the community the facilities it really needs until we change the church.
-It is the largest potential space within the wider area that currently can really only be used for church Sunday services.
-There are no toilets in the church so a short walk is needed to one of our halls.
-It has very inadequate heating (We have brought forward some additional heaters and new power supplies that were planned for the main original project) and there are no catering facilities.
-There is difficult disabled access for some.
-It is a standard, pewed, badly lit, uneven floored, Victorian church.
+We do have two church halls, each over 100 years old, whose facilities were restricted, though we also worked hard to improve them with new boilers, re-wiring etc and in 2018 spending some £20,000 on new ramps to ease access with fantastic help from several charities.
+We still managed to include providing around 90 under 18’s a safe space each week in the halls, as well as the Community Hub Cafe, but we were unable to offer the community the facilities it really needed until we changed the church.
+It is the largest potential space within the wider area that could only be used for church Sunday services.
+There were no toilets in the church (or drainage either!) so a short walk was needed to one of our halls.
+It had very inadequate heating (We had brought forward some additional heaters and new power supplies that were planned for the main original project that sadly now may not be needed) There were no catering facilities and difficult disabled access for some.
+It was a standard, pewed, badly lit, uneven floored, sometimes cold yet very welcoming Victorian church.

-This project will make the church a community asset 7 days a week.
+This project made the church a community asset 7 days a week.

 MAJOR RENOVATION

-Now, St Jude’s is ready to undergo major renovation, making it ‘new’ again to respond to the needs in its local area, both as a place of worship and as a functional, accessible building for the wider community, including:
+And now its all done?
+St Jude’s are once again able to respond to the needs in its local area, both as a place of worship and as a functional, accessible building for the wider community, already hosting NHS Vaccination Clinics at varied times alongside the Community Hub Cafe.

-Transforming the traditional ‘church’ interior into a multi-functional, flexible, well-equipped set of varied spaces
+The Church has transformed the traditional ‘church’ interior into a multi-functional, flexible, well-equipped set of varied spaces:

 A simple servery